§ credential-schemas 0.1 Working Group Draft

 Property Description Type & Format Required or Optional Definition / Comments - IEEE Ontology PURL

-contactChannelType Type of contact channel allowed values (non-exhaustive list): personalEmail, workEmail, personalPhone, homePhone, workPhone, otherPhone.
+contactChannelType Type of contact channel recommended values (non-exhaustive list): personalEmail, workEmail, personalPhone, homePhone, workPhone, otherPhone.
 It could also include social media or other handles: facebook, linkedIn, x, github, farcaster, etc. string / enumeration required

 contactIdentifier Idenfier used for the contact method.
 See requirements above about formatting rules for emails and phone numbers string required